Last modified: 21 January 2021

 Laguiche Complex 4a (nAlgi4a): Biotite ± Garnet Diatexite Derived from Paragneiss, Containing 50% Mobilisate and Local Orthopyroxene and Amphibole

 Subunit nAlgi4a consists of heterogeneous and banded diatexite composed of biotite, hornblende, garnet and pyroxene (Bandyayera et al., 2010).
-They are the most migmatized rocks and are composed of 50% mobilisate and intrusions.
+They are the most migmatized rocks and are composed of >50% mobilisate and intrusions.
 The composition of this mobilisate varies from tonalitic to granodioritic.
 Rock banding is chaotic on outcrop with mobilisate-rich areas and others enriched in stretched enclaves of biotite ± hornblende paragneiss, locally pyroxene ± garnet.
 Biotite, hornblende, magnetite and garnet crystals are found in high concentrations near leucosomes, while orthopyroxene and clinopyroxene are observed in both the mobilisate and paragneiss enclaves or restites.

 This subunit was introduced following mapping of the Cadieux Lake area (Beauchamp, 2020).
-It consists mainly of diatexite, ultrametamorphic granite and, to a lesser extent, metatexite.
+It consists mainly of diatexite, anatectic granite and, to a lesser extent, metatexite.
 These migmatized rocks are believed to be the result of melting of metasedimentary rocks (wacke paragneiss) and intermediate intrusive rocks (quartz diorite and diorite).
 It is a very heterogeneous and heterogranular unit that includes rafts, schollens and more or less assimilated granoblastic enclaves of paragneiss and dioritic rocks.
 Irregular migmatitic banding caused by creep was formed when deformation was at a subsolidus stage under stress.
-Ptygmatic and chaotic folding and porphyracous textures isolating centimetric feldspar crystals in a mass of biotite characterize rocks of the nAlgi4b subunit.
+Ptygmatic and chaotic folding and porphyritic textures isolating centimetric feldspar crystals in a mass of biotite characterize rocks of the nAlgi4b subunit.
 Stromatic textures and biotite schlierens are common.
 The mobilisate has a granitic to granodioritic geochemistry and is mainly composed of quartz, plagioclase and microcline.
 In thin section, quartz is sutured and shows undulatory extinction.
 Myrmekites are common.
 Traces of chlorite, epidote, muscovite, apatite, zircon, monazite, allanite, magnetite, iron oxides and other opaque minerals were also observed.
-Magmatic intrusions of homogeneous pinkish-white biotite ± magnetite ± amphibole granite also occurs within the subunit.
+Magmatic intrusions of homogeneous pinkish-white biotite ± magnetite ± amphibole granite also occur within the subunit.

 Unit nAlgi5 consists of hornblende ± diopside ± biotite amphibolite.
-Simard and Gosselin (1999) were the first to describe amphibolite and amphibole gneiss units (unit Alu5) interbedded in paragneiss sequences.
+Simard and Gosselin (1999) were the first to describe the amphibolite and amphibole gneiss units (unit Alu5) interbedded in the paragneiss sequences.
 These units are generally small and are heavily intruded by granitic mobilisate.

 Laguiche Complex 6 (nAlgi6): Felsic Tuff, Polymictic Conglomerate and Iron Formation

-One of the features of the nAlgi6 unit is the presence of a gold-bearing oxide-silicate iron formation and a polymictic conglomerate containing chert fragments.
+One of the features of the nAlgi6 unit is the presence of a gold-bearing oxide-silicate facies iron formation and a polymictic conglomerate containing chert fragments.
 These two lithologies are generally adjacent.
 They are located next to the wacke-felsic tuff contact in each flank of the syncline.
 The thickness of the iron formation-conglomerate package does not exceed 5 m.
-Conglomerate beds are lenticular, whereas iron formation is rather continuous and shows decametric lateral extension.
+Conglomerate beds are lenticular, whereas the iron formation is rather continuous and shows decametric lateral extension.
 The latter consists of millimetric beds of magnetite and chert with a variable proportion of silicate-rich millimetric to centimetric beds (grunerite-hornblende ± garnet ± biotite).
-Polymictic conglomerate consists mainly of lenticular and subangular pebbles and stones of white feldspathic porphyry, chert and amphibolite.
+The polymictic conglomerate consists mainly of lenticular and subangular pebbles and stones of white feldspathic porphyry, chert and amphibolite.
 More locally, fragments of iron formation, amphibole andesite and mudstone are observed.
 Beds are massive to sorted and fragments are usually joint.
 The matrix is dark due to the presence of amphiboles.

-Laguiche Complex 7 (nAlgi7): Metamorphosed, Foliated Biotite Wacke and Alternating Feldspathic Wacke and Mudrock
+Laguiche Complex 7 (nAlgi7): Metamorphosed and foliated Biotite Wacke, Alternating Feldspathic Wacke and Mudrock

 Turbidite structures occurring as thin to medium sorted beds are observed in many places in metamorphosed wacke.
 The base of some beds is composed of polymictic granules as observed in the Sakami Lake area (sheet 33F07, Goutier et al., 2000).
 Mudrock is interstratified with wacke and more abundant in the area.
 It has a brown or green patina and commonly exhibits parallel laminations.
 Fine biotite is widely developed, while garnet and amphibole are more rarely observed.
-Some beds of polymictic conglomerate containing quartz, arenite, biotite shale, amphibolite or felsic rock granules are interstratified within wacke.
+Some beds of polymictic conglomerate containing quartz, arenite, biotite schist, amphibolite or felsic rock granules are interstratified within the wacke.

 Laguiche Complex 9 (nAlgi9): Iron Formation